-- Employee information on the Petition for Non-Immigrant Worker (Form I-140) must correspond to the borrower's Residential Loan Application. - Loans to non-permanent residents will be considered for coverage subject to the following criteria: - Borrower must evidence a 2-year history of residency, employment and established credit within the United States. - Funds for down payment, closing costs and reserves should be verified on deposit in a U.S. financial institution for at least 6 months. - The visa status should provide for a remaining duration of at least 3 years. - Heavy emphasis will be placed on employment history and its likelihood of continuation.
+- Employee information on the Petition for Non-Immigrant Worker (Form I-140) must correspond to the borrower's Residential Loan Application. - Loans to non-permanent residents will be considered for coverage subject to the following criteria: - Borrower must evidence a 2-year history of residency, employment and established credit within the United States. - Funds for down payment, closing costs and reserves should be verified on deposit in a U.S. financial institution for at least 6 months. - Unexpired visa status, provided that if the visa will expire within 6 months from the Note date, documentation must be provided to support acceptable renewal status and employer sponsorship. - Heavy emphasis will be placed on employment history and its likelihood of continuation.